GMM is Inadmissible Under Weak Identification: Admissibility

 \subsection{Inadmissibility of GMM}

-We next show that GMM estimators are not generally Lipschitz, and so are inadmissible under any bound on the strength of identification.
-GMM estimators take the form
+While it is known that appropriately constructed GMM estimators are efficient in large samples when the model is strongly identified, this result breaks down under weak identification.
+We next show that GMM estimators are not generally uniformly continuous, and so are inadmissible under any bound on the strength of identification and for a wide variety of convex loss functions.
+GMM estimators in the limit experiment take the form

-where $W(\theta)$ is a deterministic weight function.
-If there are multiple points where the minimum is achieved, we assume that $\hat\theta$ applies some selection rule.
+where $\Xi(\theta)$ is a deterministic weight function, corresponding to the probability limit of $\Xi_n(\theta)$.
+If there are multiple points where the second minimum is achieved, we assume that $\hat\theta$ applies some selection rule.

-GMM estimators are invariant to the scale of $g$.\footnote{To be precise, GMM estimators are scale-invariant so long as the rule for selecting from a non-unique argmin is likewise invariant.} \begin{definition} An estimator $\delta$ is scale-invariant if $\delta(c\cdot g,\Sigma)=\delta(g,\Sigma)$ for all $g$ and all $c>0.$ \end{definition} This scale invariance is important for our purposes, since scale-invariant estimators are Lipschitz if and only if they are constant. \begin{lemma} Let $\delta$ be a scale-invariant estimator.
-If $\delta$ is almost-surely Lipschitz, then there exists $a^*\in\mathcal{A}$ such that $\delta(g,\Sigma)=a^*$ almost surely. \end{lemma} GMM estimators $\delta^{GMM}$ are scale-invariant and non-constant, so Lemma \ref{lem: non-Lipschitz} implies that $\delta^{GMM}$ is not Lipschitz.
-Hence, by Corollary \ref{cor: Lipschitz}, $\delta^{GMM}$ is inadmissible under bounded identification strength.
+GMM estimators in the limit experiment are invariant to the scale of $g$.\footnote{To be precise, GMM estimators are scale-invariant so long as the rule for selecting from a non-unique argmin is likewise invariant.} \begin{definition} An estimator $\delta$ is scale-invariant if $\delta(c\cdot g,\Sigma)=\delta(g,\Sigma)$ for all $g$ and all $c>0.$ \end{definition} This scale invariance is important for our purposes, since scale-invariant estimators in our setting are uniformly continuous if and only if they are constant. \begin{lemma} Let $\delta$ be a scale-invariant estimator.
+If $\delta$ is almost-surely uniformly continuous with the modulus of continuity $\tilde\kappa(\cdot)$, where $\tilde \kappa ( \cdot )$ is continuous at zero and $\tilde\kappa(0)=0$, then there exists $a^*\in\mathcal{A}$ such that $\delta(g,\Sigma)=a^*$ almost surely. \end{lemma} GMM estimators $\delta^{GMM}$ are scale-invariant and non-constant, so Lemma \ref{lem: non-Lipschitz} implies that $\delta^{GMM}$ is not uniformly continuous.
+Hence, by Corollary \ref{cor: Continuous}, $\delta^{GMM}$ is inadmissible under bounded identification strength.
 The source of this inadmissibility is intuitive, namely that small changes in data can cause the GMM estimator to jump discontinuously.
+Our weakly identified setting is important for this result, and GMM estimators are known to be asymptotically admissible in many strongly-identified problems.
+Appendix \ref{sec: strong ID} discusses why Lemma \ref{lem: non-Lipschitz} does not apply in the strongly identified case.

 \paragraph{Special Case: Linear IV (continued)}